 Chemicals can also make your compromised skin susceptible to more damage over time.
 A study published in the British Medical Journal (2010), for example, showed that aqueous cream BP–one of the most widely prescribed emollients for the treatment of eczema–actually reduced the thickness of healthy skin over a period of 4 weeks by more than 10 percent, and increased water loss by 20 percent.
 The researchers stated that the most likely cause was the sodium lauryl sulfate (SLS) in the cream.

 - Wear gloves: Particularly if you’re housecleaning, gardening, or anytime you’re working with potentially toxic chemicals.
 Better yet, buy cleaning and gardening products with fewer chemicals.

 - Use safe products: Shop for your skin-care products from reputable manufacturers that use safe ingredients in their products.
-Search health food stores and online shops like the O&N Collective.

 - Look for triggers: If you’re using harsh laundry detergents, shampoos, body washes, save gels, household cleansers, and even air fresheners, these can trigger flare-ups of your skin condition.
 Get used to shopping for gentle, non-toxic options.

 - Consider a shower filter: Those with compromised skin may be sensitive to chemicals like chlorine, which some cities use to purify water.
 A shower filter will remove these chemicals.